Beaver-Notes/Beaver-Notes/user-guides/installation.md

 ## 🪟 **Windows**

 When the download finishes, double-click on the installer to initiate the installation process.
 Like macOS, Windows has a protection feature for packages downloaded from the internet.
 Therefore, a pop-up saying “Windows protected your PC - Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk.“ will appear.
 Click on 'More info' and then 'Run anyway' as the app has no other terms to agree to.
-The installer will as you to accept the MIT license and proced to install the app.
+The installer will as you to accept the MIT license and proceed to install the app.

 To verify that the code has not been subject to malicious modifications, check the SHA256 by running in Powershell: